Change-point regression with a smooth additive disturbance: Simulations

 \section{Simulations}

-In this section we investigate the performance of $\PCpluS$ in three Monte-Carlo simulations.
-In Section \ref{sec:simulationSmoothPlusCp} we revisit the setting from \citep{abramovich2007estimation} which consists of four signals that can be decomposed into a piecewise constant plus a smooth function.
-In Section \ref{sec:simulationSmoothartefacts} we revisit the setting from \citep{olshen2004circular} which considers a piecewise constant function plus smooth artefacts.
-Finally, we examine in Section \ref{sec:simulationRobustness} how robust $\PCpluS$ is against a violation of the assumption that the signal can be decomposed into a piecewise constant plus a smooth function.
-All simulations are performed in \texttt{R} and repeated $10\,000$ times except the simulations with $n = 1024$ observations which are repeated $1\,000$ times.
+In this section we investigate the performance of $\PCpluS$ in three simulations.
+In Section \ref{sec:simulationSmoothPlusCp} we consider the setting from \citet{abramovich2007estimation} which consists of four signals that can be decomposed into a piecewise constant plus a smooth function.
+In Section \ref{sec:simulationSmoothartefacts} we look at the setting from \citet{olshen2004circular} which considers a piecewise constant function plus smooth artefacts.
+Finally, we investigate in Section \ref{sec:simulationRobustness} the robustness of $\PCpluS$ to violations of the assumption in \eqref{eq:model} that the signal can be decomposed into a piecewise constant plus a smooth function.
+All simulations are performed in \texttt{R} and repeated $10\,000$ times.
+Code for the simulations and intermediate results are available on Github\footnote{\url{https://github.com/FlorianPein/simulations_PCpluS}}.